Gyoneta/mtgTable/README.md

 3 - Use and API for commanders area

-4 - WebSocket so people can checkout the score on their own!
+4 - WebSocket so people can checkout the score on their own